rasmusbrottwitt/coronavirus/README.md

 # Covid 19 and the world

-2020 has been a year that go down in history, remembered for the COVID-19 pandemic.
+2020 has been a year that will go down in history, remembered for the COVID-19 pandemic.
 It is not the first or worst pandemic in world history to say the least, but it is the first time it has happened to our modern society.
-We have the opportunity to track the spread to a very low detail, and at the same time see and uncover it's impact on all aspects of society.
+We have the opportunity to track the spread to a very hight level of detail, and at the same time see and uncover it's impact on all aspects of society in real time.

-In that way, the Corona Virus is more than just a disease - it is a shift in how our world works, and has the potential to  hit the economy really hard especially.
-The reasoning for this is more complex - we have to understand how the virus spreads physically and psyhologically, and then look at how it has impacted the economy.
+In that way, the Corona Virus is more than just a disease - it is a shift in how our world works, and has the potential to  hit the economy really hard.
+The reasoning for this is more complex - we have to understand how the virus' effects spread physically and psyhologically, and then look at how it has impacted the economy.

 This article will look at the spread of the virus itself and the fear and awareness following, to see how and why the countries have had to lock down.
-Following this, will the article look into the American Economy and see how it has been hit by the virus - and why it might be a lot different than you expect.
+Following this, the article will look into the American Economy and see how it has been hit by the virus on different levels - and why it might be a lot different than you expect.

 ## The spread of Corona Virus
-The Corona Virus started as a new disease in China, and became more and more reknown to the world as stories and images spread.
+The Corona Virus started as a new disease in China, and became more and more reknown to the world as stories and images from Wuhan leaked.
 After reaching Italy in February, it stared spreading to the rest of the world and was declared a pandemic in mid March.

 <iframe
         src="Charts/webpage006.gif"